treemantan/Mock_Test_C--/README.md

 #############################################################################################

+Note that:

 Mock_Test Directory are the branch storing all the solutions to 2008 to 2011.

+Remark:

-MockTestMain2013 and MockTestMain2013 are the answers for 12 and 13 Test respectively.
+MockTestMain2012.cpp and MockTestMain2013.cpp are the answers for 12 and 13 Test respectively.